 If you’ve never made shortcrust pastry from scratch, here’s your chance to see just how simple it is and how much better it tastes.
 The filling takes about 1 minute to make.

 - Make the pastry dough: Start by blitzing flour, icing sugar and butter in a food processor until the butter is just very small pieces – almost like breadcrumbs.
 Add an egg yolk (photo 1) then slowly drizzle in water while blitzing until it starts clumping (photo 2).

 - Roll the pastry: Roll the dough out to about 3mm thick between 2 sheets of baking paper (photo 3).
 Chill, then remove and cut out circles just slightly larger than the tops of your muffin tin holes (photo 4).

-This homemade shortcrust pastry is adapted from my shortcrust pastry recipe and perfect for these tartlet shells.
+This homemade shortcrust pastry is perfect for these tartlet shells.
 It’s crisp, flaky and super buttery – it practically melts in your mouth and tastes so much better than store bought.
 I urge you to make it from scratch and taste the difference.

 - Form the tartlets shells: Press the pastry rounds gently into your muffin tin holes, making sure to press them into the corners (photo 5).
 Chill again, then prick the bases with a fork.
 Add cupcake cases into each of the tartlets shells and fill with rice (photo 6), then bake for 15 minutes.